Poldark is back on TV in the US on PBS’s “Masterpiece Theater.”

 To a young teen girl sick and tired of the then-usual portrayal of women always needing rescuing, I found Linda Little Trees fascinating.

-My mother, also something of a rebel, and I loved seeing Linda show up.
+My mother, also something of a rebel, loved seeing Linda show up, too.

 So what if she was a murdering thief.
 Details, details.